vokythoai/url_shortener/README.md

     + Range Based Partitioning
     + Composite Partitioning

-  - Consistent Hashing for caching instance ( build a distributed caching system ) for a better performance.
+  - Consistent Hashing for caching instances ( build a distributed caching system ) for a better performance.

   - Database Clean Up
     + Removed expired link by 2 ways:
     + Active clean up: using cron job to remove expired urls
     + Passive clean up: when users tries to access an expired link, we will remove it from DB.

+  + Using multiple read replicas for our database.
+  + Using a load balancer with Least Connection method, client requests are distributed to the application server with the least number of active connections at the time the client request is received.

   - Metric and analytic:
     + We can store and update metadata like user's country, platform ... alongside URL to have an overview of user needs.
 It could be useful in case we need to choose server location, CDN ...